 Google maps works well in most areas in Greece I’ve travelled to, though it might temporarily fail at some remote islands.
 Note that it won’t show you the dirt roads, so it’s always a good idea to have a local paper map with you.

-Here are some more tips on driving in Greece.
+Here are some more tips on how to drive in Greece.

 Domestic flights in Greece